Omnichannel Marketing: Merging Channels For Your Marketing

 Video doesn’t have to cost a fortune to be effective, but if you don’t have the capability of creating clips yourself, consider having them built professionally.

-Animations can work for some businesses, and some popular video clips are really nothing more than a slideshow.
+Animations can work for some businesses, and some popular video clips are nothing more than a slideshow.

 You can even try and encourage your customers and clients to create the videos for you, although this does require very effective branding in the first place.

-Encourage your customers to create a video of how they use your products, and they will naturally share the footage themselves, saving you a lot of the effort.
+Encourage your customers to create a video of how they use your products, and they will naturally share the footage themselves, saving you a lot of effort.

 Email marketing should incorporate your brand message, it can utilise social media and website assets, and it should be done ethically and sympathetically.